Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 - charitable or not-for-profit organisation

-- small or medium-sized commercial organisation.
+- small or medium-sized commercial organisation

 You can also ask for overheads on any part of your grant that is sub-contracted to any of the organisations listed above.

-If you’re based at a UK university you can’t ask for overheads for sub-contracted activity if your university will include the sub-contracted funding in its annual report to the UK Charity Research Support Fund.
+If you’re based at a UK university, you can’t ask for overheads for sub-contracted activity if your university will include the sub-contracted funding in its annual reporting for the charity support element of UK government block funding, for example the Charity Research Support Fund for universities in England.

 Overheads can include: